KamalDGRT/Cognizant_Early_Engagement/Dashboard/Knockout Challenge/Java - Mock ICT/Rainfall Report Automation/README.md

 **Validation:**

 The city Pincode should contain exactly 5 digits.
-If the city Pincode is valid then parse the data and calculate the average annual rainfall else throw a user defined Exception “InvalidCityPincodeException” with a message "Invalid City Pincode".
+If the city Pincode is valid then parse the data and calculate the average annual rainfall else throw a user defined Exception “InvalidCityPincodeException” with a message "**Invalid City Pincode**".

 > **Note**<br>
 *This functionality is about only reading the records from the file, parsing each record data, validating the cityPincode, creation of AnnualRainfall object and then storing the AnnualRainfall Object into the list and return the list.
 This functionality does not deal with DB Connectivity.*